The Tennessee and Cumberland Rivers

 Today, the Tennessee and Cumberland rivers serve important roles in the lives of the nearly 8 million citizens that live in their watershed.
 These rivers provide water, hydropower, natural beauty and recreation to numerous major cities including Nashville, Knoxville, and Chattanooga in Tennessee as well as Huntsville, Bridgeport, and Florence in Alabama.

 River Flow and Use

 Tennessee and Cumberland River Species

-The Tennessee River is home to various species.
-The Tennessee River is one of the most aquatically biodiverse river systems in North America making it home to various species.
+The Cumberland and Tennessee Rivers are home to various species.
+These rivers are among the most aquatically biodiverse river systems in North America.
 It is also habitat for the largest nesting population of bald eagles in the United States.
 The Nature Conservancy considers the Tennessee Basin as a whole to be the single most biologically diverse river system for aquatic organisms in the United States.
 It also harbors the highest number of imperiled species of any large basin in North America with 57 fish species and 47 mussel species considered to be “at-risk.”
 The southeastern U.S. possesses about 90% of the world’s species of mussels and crayfish, about 73% of the aquatic snails, and about 50% of the freshwater fish of the continental United States.
 The Tennessee River system alone is home to about 230 species of fish and 100 species of mussels, many of which are endemic to the watershed.
 The Tennessee River is currently the most important source of commercial mussels in the world.